OpenFn/docs/docs/jobs/job-writing-standard.md

   return { ...state, ids, baseMapping };
 });

-// bulk query the db to fetch all patient that match query( state =>
+// bulk query the db to fetch all patients that match query( state =>
     `SELECT Id, firstname, lastname, modified_date FROM patient_c WHERE Id in ('${state.ids.join(